CACI-International/ergo/ergo/README.md

   things as functions would be very easy.
 Otherwise the only way for those to be functions would be to add syntax which essentially does this (takes any expression and makes it a dynamically-typed value which will evaluate it).

+Id generation is also a hot spot.
+If the hashing proves to be too cumbersome, at the expense of memory we could store everything _to_ be hashed, and only generate the effective identity when necessary.